Karim Alrawi: Biography

-Alrawi is a graduate of University College London, the University of Manchester and the University of British Columbia.
+Alrawi is a graduate of University College London, the University of Manchester and the University of British Columbia School of Creative Writing.

 In the UK, he was Literary Manager of the Theatre Royal Stratford East and later Resident Writer at the Royal Court Theatre in Central London.
 He served on the Arts Council of Great Britain's Drama Panel and the Greater London Arts Council.
 On returning to Egypt he taught in the theatre department of the American University in Cairo.
 In Egypt his plays were banned by the state censor.
 He was later arrested and detained for interrogation by Egyptian State Security for his work with the Egyptian Organisation for Human Rights (EOHR).
 In 1993, al-Gama'a al-Islamiyya issued a fatwa against him, citing his defence of the assassinated writer Farag Foda and stating that "the defence of an apostate is proof of apostasy".
-The fatwa was subsequently withdrawn after the intervention of the Egyptian Organization for Human Rights.
+The fatwa was subsequently rescinded after the intervention of the Egyptian Organization for Human Rights.

 He went to the United States as a Fulbright International Scholar where he had residencies at a number of theatres including Meadow Brook Theatre (MBT) in Michigan, Oregon Shakespeare Festival, Kennedy Centre, Washington DC, and LaMama, New York.
 He has written and edited several international publications and was Editor in Chief of ARABICA magazine, the leading nationally distributed Arab-American publication with an independently certified readership of over 100,000 readers.
 He supervised EU, US and Canadian government funded media training programs in North Africa and South Asia.
 He was Executive Director of the US-Arab Economic Forum and a member of the Canadian delegation led by Foreign Minister Pierre Pettigrew to the Organisation for Economic Co-operation and Development (OECD) conference on Good Governance in the Arab World, as well as a member of the United Nations Development Programme (UNDP)'s Programme on Governance in the Arab Region (POGAR, 1999–2005) and Communications Advisor and Manager of External Affairs for the Middle East and North Africa for the World Bank in Washington, DC.